jckl1016/Titanic-Analysis/README.md

 # Titanic_Analysis
-In this analysis, we explore the Titanic dataset and use logistic regression.
+In this analysis, we explore the Titanic dataset and use logistic regression how many people survive.

 EDA and logistic regression (pandas, numpy, matplotlib, seaborn)